 Matt Mulherin is corporate vice president of Huntington Ingalls Industries (HII) and president of Newport News Shipbuilding (NNS) in Newport News, Va.
 Named to this position in 2011, he is responsible for all Newport News Shipbuilding engineering, operations and programs, to include the most complex ships in the world: nuclear-powered aircraft carriers and submarines.
 Newport News Shipbuilding has approximately $4 billion in revenues and more than 23,000 employees.

-Mulherin also has responsibility for Continental Maritime, a San Diego shipyard that services and supports U.S. Navy ships on the West Coast; AMSEC, a full-service provider of engineering, logistics and technical support services to the U.S. Navy; and The S. M. Stoller Corporation, a provider of technical, ecological, waste management, remediation and consulting services within the Department of Energy arena.
+Mulherin also has responsibility for Continental Maritime, a San Diego shipyard that services and supports U.S. Navy ships on the West Coast; AMSEC, a full-service provider of engineering, logistics and technical support services to the U.S. Navy; and Stoller-Newport News Nuclear Corp., a provider of technical, ecological, waste management, remediation and consulting services within the Department of Energy arena.

 Before being named president of NNS, Mulherin served as vice president and general manager of site operations at Newport News as part of Northrop Grumman Shipbuilding.
 His responsibilities included programs for the company's Newport News operations, where he successfully led the sector's aircraft carrier design and construction programs, carrier refueling and overhaul programs, and the submarine program.